The Baton Rouge High School Hall of Fame

 Does the BRHS Foundation staff offer any help with the process?

-In a very limited capacity.
+In a limited capacity.
 We have a yearbook library that you are more than welcome to use, by scheduling a time to visit our office.
 Copies of pages can be made in the BRHS Library for a small fee.
 We cannot do research for you or provide you with member information that is not considered ‘public domain.’
 The EBR Parish Library has a wonderful online digital archive service that we have found very useful.
+We can also provide other guidance prior to your final submission.
+Feel free to email or call our office for assistance.